musakokcen/MKVideoCacher/README.md

 To run the example project, clone the repo, and run `pod install` from the Example directory first.

+The video will be cached after it is played.

+You can implement it as follows;

+Before the class;

+import MKVideoCacher

+Inside the class;

+var player : AVPlayer?
+var layer : AVPlayerLayer?
+var manager : VideoCache?

+    override func viewDidLoad() {
+        super.viewDidLoad()

+        self.manager = VideoCache(limit : 256)
+        if let manager = self.manager, let url = URL(string: url1) {
+            self.player = manager.setPlayer(with : url)
+            layer = AVPlayerLayer(player: player)
+            if let layer = self.layer{
+                layer.frame = self.view.frame
+                self.view.layer.addSublayer(layer)
+                player?.play()
+            }
+        }
+    }

+If you want to remove the cache when app is terminated, add this code to appDelegate;

+Before the class;

+import MKVideoCacher

+Inside the class;
+    func applicationWillTerminate(_ application: UIApplication) {
+        // Called when the application is about to terminate.
+Save data if appropriate.
+See also applicationDidEnterBackground:. let videoCache = VideoCache(limit : 256)
+        videoCache.appWillTerminate()
+    }

 ## Requirements

 ## Installation